ddooley77/django-DefectDojo/README.md

 ### Usage:
 Exactly the same as before.

-Only docker-compose was updated to use the optimized images e.g.
+Only the docker-compose files were updated to use the optimized images e.g.
 ```
 >     image: "defectdojo/defectdojo-django:${DJANGO_VERSION:-latest}"
 97,99c86